StudyCamp/YouTubeAPI-JMS-Memory/README.md

 #### Looking Back

-- I would consider experimenting with ActiveMQ as the broker
+- I would consider experimenting with ActiveMQ as the broker and allow multiple project to run separately
-- Add a frontend
+- Extract more meta data and present them creatively on the frontend

 ### Developer: Leon Li